Everyday English for Life Lessons: Describing People & More

 FavoriteMost likedMy favorite movie is a comedy.

-To learn phrases to talk about neighborhood visit: English for daily life
+To learn phrases to talk about neighborhood visit: English for daily life.
+For other lessons see our guide on Everyday English for life

 Sample Conversation

-A: What kind of music do you like?
+A: Which type of music do you like?

 B: I like pop music.